Igor Irtyshov: Crimes

 Irtyshov began his crimes in December 1993.
-While he was walking through the territory of the Sosnovsky Park, he noticed two brothers, 11 and 12 years old respectively.
+While he was walking through the territory of Sosnovsky Park, he noticed two brothers, 11 and 12 years old respectively.
 Threatening them with a knife, the criminal took the children to a quiet, secluded place where he raped them, forcing them to drink something from a jar beforehand.
-As the boys later said, "the liquid had a strange taste and an unpleasant smell."
+As the boys later said, "the liquid had a strange taste and an unpleasant smell".
 Both victims received serious bodily injuries.

 The next attack occurred in the Kolpinsky District of St. Petersburg.
 While violently abusing a boy, Irtyshov squeezed his throat too much, causing him to die from suffocation.
 Igor himself later said that he didn't want to kill him, but simply did not calculate the strength, because he was drunk.
 After this, an active search was conducted to catch the serial rapist.
-Many criminals who were brought to criminal responsibility for such offenses were tried.
+Many criminals who were brought to criminal responsibility for such offences were tried.

 The next child Irtyshov raped was in May 1994.
-He dragged a 10-year-old boy into the attic of a house along the Riga Avenue and brutally raped him.
+He dragged a 10-year-old boy into the attic of a house along Riga Avenue and brutally raped him.
 After the act of violence, Irtyshov manually tore apart the boy's perineum, leaving him permanently disabled.
-It is noteworthy that all the attacks were committed during daytime, approximately between 12 and 18 hours, but the perpetrator managed to escape unnoticed.
+It is noteworthy that all the attacks were committed during the daytime, approximately between 12 and 18 hours, but the perpetrator managed to escape unnoticed.
 A month later he raped two more boys, 11 and 12 years old, on the banks of the Neva River.

 A 15-year-old teenager almost became Irtyshov's seventh victim when he attacked the boy in an elevator.
-However, the boy managed to fight back and escaped.
+However, the boy managed to fight back and escape.
 On the same day, Irtyshov, angry at his previous failure, committed his eighth and final crime.
 After brutally raping a 9-year-old boy, he proceeded to tear out 30 feet of the victim's intestines.
 Miraculously, the boy survived and was able to give a detailed description of the attacker.
 After that, he was treated in a hospital in the United States, with calls for financial help on television for the necessary operation, but despite the fact that the necessary amount of intestines were collected for the organ transplantation, the boy ultimately died.
-This crime, like the many others of Irtyshov, were committed inside the stairwells of the apartment houses where victims lived.
+This crime, like the many others of Irtyshov, was committed inside the stairwells of the apartment houses where victims lived.